Smooth and creamy this easy Instant Pot Mac and Cheese with Velveeta has a marvelous cheesy sauce.

 Just like a box of Velveeta shells and cheese this homemade version is cheaper and easier to make big batches at home.
 We love that the leftovers reheat well and make a great side dish for so many meals like Pulled Pork Sliders or Chicken, Bacon Ranch Sliders.

-Fuss free, this side dish recipe is also known as “liquid gold”.
+Fuss free, this side dish recipe made in the Instant Pot is also known as “liquid gold”.
 It’s easy to make without a stove and no draining is necessary.
 Pressure cook the pasta, release the pressure and then stir in the remaining ingredients for a fast and easy meal.

 The residual heat from pressure cooking the pasta easily melts cubes of smooth Velveeta cheese.